Four Sample Baroque Drafts

 pencil and neatly rendered here, unlike other scores from so called

 working (i.e. 'rough') copies.
+The four other Baroque scores will offer

 The music professor who taught the course guided a select gathering of advanced